streamlit/streamlit/README.md

 # Streamlit

+Streamlit is a magical frontend for data science and machine learning.
-This library lets you do realtime data-science.
-Here is an example of it's use for static data science:
+Here is an example of how to use it:

 ## Installation